LeandroDayrell/vRP_jail/README.md

 English EN
-////  Script was created recently, I'm still making some adjustments in it to make it more accessible to people.
+////  This script was created recently, I'm still making some adjustments in it to make it more accessible to people.
 Please, always come back here to see if i released any updates.~.
 The Script works in such a way that the Police Officer who wants to send some prisoner to the great prison, must first handcuff the player then choose the time that the player should stay in jail for.
 Players who are sent to the prison will be in the same saddle but will be handcuffed so no conflict will occur!